tdwg/tcs2/docs/tcs-terms.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td><p>TaxonNames at ranks above species level are typified by the name of a lower taxon.
-Ultimately, by following the chain of type names, all names resolve  to a type species and so a type specimen.</p></td>
+			<td><p>Taxon names at ranks above species level can be typified by the name of a  lower taxon.
+Ultimately, by following the chain of type names, all names  resolve to a type species and thus a type specimen.
+One of <code>typeName</code> or  <code>typeSpecimen</code> is required.</p></td>
 		</tr>
 		<tr>
 			<td>Examples</td>